 The property on which the Laughing Heart Lodge now stands was originally owned by Col. Rumbough, who also owned the land and built the house now known as the Mountain Magnolia Inn and Retreat.
-In November 1902, Col. Rumbough sold 7 acres of land to Alexander H. Mott and his wife Elizabeth of Manhattan, New York.
-As the parents of a daughter in poor health, Alexander and Elizabeth were seeking the cool mountain air and the healing mineral bathes of this area.
-They built the family home here in 1903, staying a few years before moving back to New York.
+Somewhere around 1890 Col. Rumbough sold 7 acres of land to Alexander H. Mott and his wife Elizabeth of Manhattan, New York.
+As the parents of a daughter in poor health, Alexander and Elizabeth were seeking the cool mountain air and the healing mineral baths of this area.
+They built the family home here in 1892, staying a few years before moving back to New York.
 Col. Rumbough’s son, Jack, along with his wife and daughter, moved into the house, staying until it was sold in 1916 to George and Leta Buquo.

 Karen Nagle, Jenna’s mother, and her friend Karen Moore have long held the dream of creating a place of healing and hope, of rest and renewal.
 Laughing Heart Lodge is that creation.